-- Go to Settings > Photos > Shared Library, then do any of the following: - To remove participants from a Shared Library: Tap Delete Participants. - To leave a Shared Library: Tap Leave Shared Library.
-When you leave a Shared Library, you can copy everything from the Shared Library into your own library, or just the content you contributed. - To delete a Shared Library (you must be the organiser): Tap Delete Shared Library.
+- - To remove participants from a Shared Library: Tap Delete Participants. - To leave a Shared Library: Tap Leave Shared Library.

+When you leave a Shared Library, you can copy everything from the Shared Library into your own library, or just the content you contributed.

+• To delete a Shared Library (you must be the organiser): Tap Delete Shared Library.
 All participants are notified that the Shared Library has been deleted.
+To learn more, see: